Thursday, May 14, 2026

 Chiasmus on the level of a two-line couplet, as well as larger chiastic structures which can include many lines, work well with Hebraistic parallelism, and are often found in Scripture generally, but not often in Luke.

-Even if Luke was a gentile, and even if he composed his text in Greek, both of which seem likely, his composition is still shaped, consciously or unwittingly, by the Semitic literary structures which he must have frequently encountered.
+Even if Luke was a gentile, and even if he composed his text in Greek, both of which seem likely, his composition is still shaped, consciously or unwittingly, by the semitic literary structures which he must have frequently encountered.